Early settlement, mail routes, and the origins of community in northern Somonauk Township

 By the early 1840s, the settlement had grown into a more established rural community.

-In August 1842, the first recorded religious service in the area was held in the home of George Beveridge.
 On March 18, 1846, the Associate Congregation of Somonauk was formally organized, marking the beginning of organized religious life along the creek.

 These early gatherings would eventually lead to the establishment of the United Presbyterian Church near the site, linking the earliest settlement period with a lasting institutional presence.

-The Franks Creamery (c.
-1905)
+The Franks Creamery

 By the turn of the 20th century, Franks had developed into a modest but active agricultural center.

-The facility relied on an ice-cooled refrigeration system and a drilled well approximately 80 feet deep.
-While inspectors noted that the building and machinery were worn and somewhat antiquated, they also observed that utensils were clean and that workers made a clear effort to maintain sanitary conditions.
+Inspectors noted that while the building and machinery were worn and somewhat antiquated, utensils were clean and workers made a clear effort to maintain sanitary conditions.

 At least two men were employed at the creamery, handling daily operations.

-Local recollection adds that the property also included an ice house, used to supply the cooling system, and a nearby residence for the operator, indicating a continuous working site serving surrounding farms.
-It is also remembered that Frank Ritchie, the owner, was blind or nearly so, suggesting that while he maintained ownership, day-to-day operations were likely carried out by resident workers.
+It is also remembered that Frank Richey was blind or nearly so, suggesting that while he maintained ownership, daily operations were likely carried out by resident workers.

 Decline and Disappearance